tairerullcnoreply/WantYou/README.md

 * [11/22/2025; 1:30 PM UTC] Revamped posts with full-screen media viewer and added like, comment, repost, and share interactions
 * [11/24/2025; 11:10 AM UTC] Added conversation read receipts with backend metadata, UI indicators, and AI preview data updates
 * [11/24/2025; 4:50 PM UTC] Supercharged every page with orchestrated motion, glowing hero cards, and scroll-triggered reveals
+* [11/24/2025; 5:05 PM UTC] Restored rounded hero and press cards by clipping new glow overlays to their border radius